couchbaselabs/mobile-training-todo/README.md

  ```
 ~/Downloads/couchbase-sync-gateway/bin/sync_gateway sync-gateway-config.json
  ```
-3. From the AppDelegate in the XCode project, change kLoginFlowEnabled and kSyncEnabled variables to YES or true.
+3. From the AppDelegate in the XCode project, change kLoginFlowEnabled and kSyncEnabled variable to YES/true.
-4. From the AppDelegate in the XCode project, change the hostname of the kSyncGatewayUrl variable as appropriate.
+4. From the AppDelegate in the XCode project, change the hostname of the kSyncGatewayUrl as needed.
 5. Rerun the Todo app.